Holodome/csbench/readme.md

 `csbench` is distributed as a single C file making it easy to drop in at any system having C compiler.

-It does not has any dependencies for basic operation. `python3` binary with `matplotlib` installed in required for producing plots.
+It does not has any dependencies for basic operation. `python3` binary with `matplotlib` installed is required for producing plots.

 ## Inspiration